Expand/Collapse All

 • What does the Guild do with the administrative fee and investment income?

 These funds pay for the administration of the program, both the costs of collecting funds in 21 foreign countries and of distributing foreign levies, once collected, to writers.
 This includes expenses for personnel, database and software development, hardware acquisition, legal expenses and an allocated portion of the Guild’s normal overhead related to administering the operation from the Guild’s headquarters in Los Angeles.
-For the fiscal year ended March 31, 2022, the total cost of administering the FLP was just over $1.2 million which exceeded the total administrative and interest income by about $493,000.
-In view of the current low interest rate environment, the Guild expects that the bulk of program expenses in 2023 and beyond will come from administrative fees rather than investment income.
+For the fiscal year ended March 31, 2024, the total cost of administering the FLP was just over $986,000, which came under the total administrative and interest income by about $566,000.
+In view of the current low interest rate environment, the Guild expects that the bulk of program expenses in 2024 and beyond will come from administrative fees rather than investment income.

 • To whom does the Guild distribute foreign levies?

 Foreign levies are distributed to the credited writers of audiovisual works (or their heirs) based on “distribution schemes” received from the foreign collecting societies.
 Most—about 85%--of these payments are for movies and television programs written under a WGA collective bargaining agreement.
 The remaining funds are attributable to a wide variety of “non-covered” works, including news, sports, adult films and non-WGA animation, documentaries and reality programs.
-In fiscal year 2021-22, the Guild distributed over $15.1 million.
+In fiscal year 2023-24, the Guild distributed almost $11.5 million.

 Some of this money was simply “in process” as of that date and has now been distributed.
 At least half of the total, however, is funds that that the Guild has been unable to distribute, either because it lacks adequate information from the collecting societies or because the Guild has been unable to identify or locate the writers of the titles in question.
 The foreign levies website contains lists of levies that are undistributable because titles cannot be identified (click here) or writers or their heirs who cannot be located (click here).
 On the linked pages, writers or their heirs can claim funds currently being held on their behalf.